Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 // all the following section are from the article "Cooperative Multi-Agent Learning The State of the Art" by [ref to article] !!(this section has content form the article "Cooperative Multi-Agent Learning The State of the Art" by [ref to article])!!

 Distributed artificial intelligence (DAI) is the a field of study which is rising in the last two decades. which is mainly focused on the domain of distributed systems.
-A distributed system by the definition of [ref to book] is a
-(quote)"where a number of entities work together to cooperatively solve problems"(endquote). this kind of study is not new, it has been studied for a long time.
+A distributed system by the definition of @panait_cooperative_2005 is #quote("where a number of entities work together to cooperatively solve problems") . this kind of study is not new, it has been studied for a long time.
 But what is new is the rise of the internet and the multiple electronic devices that we have today.
 Which bring the need of a new field of study which is the DAI  that simply is the study of the interaction between multiple artificial intelligence (AI) or agents in a distributed system.
 === Multi-Agent Systems vs. Distributed problems Solving In the field of DAI, we can find two main subfields a more traditional one which is the Distributed Problem Solving (DPS) which us the paradigm of a divide and conquer.
 The DPS is a field which is focused on distributing the problem to independent slaves which are solving the problem independently.
 On the other hand, the Multi-Agent Systems (MAS) emphasizes on the interaction between the agents.